-During the recent spell of hot weather, were you sweating away tending your garden, or were you trying to relax outside but finding it hard to stay cool?
+During the recent spell of hot weather, were you sweating away tending your garden, or were you trying to relax outside but finding it hard to keep cool?

 Here are some tips on how to keep cool in your garden when the temperature rises.

-Think about building a gazebo or arbour to protect you from the sun
+Think about building a gazebo or arbour to keep you cool

 You can build one yourself or buy a ready-made kit if you’re not 100% sure of your DIY skills.
 There are two types of gazebo that are common in gardens; the permanent type with a pitched roof and open sides, or a portable canvas or plastic tent which can provide welcome shelter from the heat of the sun (or from the rain – it is the UK after all!)